oscarpoppa/qgen/README.md

 Suitable for math-based classes in a small school setting.

-Allows the creation of quizzes with randomized numerical portions to present each taker with a structurally-identical quiz with slightly different numerical components, confounding cheating attempts.
+Allows the creation of quizzes with randomized numerical portions, to present each taker with a structurally-identical quiz with different numerical components, thus confounding cheating attempts.

 Example of two randomized quizzes: